laptop keyboard Computers & Technology

 Reduce Screen Time - See Parenting & Family: Reduce Screen Time and related links.

-TechSoup - 'A comprehensive source of technology information just for non-profit organizations,' but some information will be useful for individuals and small businesses as well.
+TechSoup - 'A comprehensive source of technology information just for non-profit organizations,' but some information will be useful for individuals and small businesses as well (non-profit organization).

 Getting Started with Computers & Windows